 Black Duck Garden (Athens City Museum)

-In the courtyard of King Otto’s onetime residence, the clink of cutlery is softened by fig leaves and jasmine, and the city’s glare dissolves into museum-stone shade; a few steps from the National Garden and Syntagma, it’s the kind of discreet refuge where you nurse a freddo and pretend the schedule outside was a rumor.
+In the courtyard of King Otto’s onetime residence, the clink of cutlery is softened by greenery all around, in an ambiance of museum-stone shade.
+Near the National Garden and Syntagma, it’s the kind of discreet refuge where you nurse a freddo and pretend the pressures of the outside world simply don’t apply to you.
+Statues, wicker chairs and elegant crockery create a chic feeling that receives you throughout the day, and this place is even lovely for a drink and bite in the evening.

 Paparigopoulou 5-7, Syntagma